Trump and Modi’s broken bromance

 in White House.

+Is that where they held hands?
 They held hands at that one, right?

-Modi grabbed Trump by the hand and took him, like, you know, on a tour of the stadium.
+They've held hands in more than one place, but yeah, that's the one where Modi, Modi, Modi, Modi grabbed Trump by the hand and took him like, you know, on a tour of this stadium.

-And then Modi invited Trump to Ahmedabad, which is in Gujarat, which is Modi's home state.
+And then Modi invited Trump to Ahmedabad, which is in Gujarat, which is Modi's home home state.
+And there in this giant cricket stadium,

+they had another rally called Namaste Trump to welcome Trump to India.
 The life of Prime Minister Modi underscores the limitless promise of this great nation.

-He started out by his father's side as a chihuahua, a tea seller.
+He started out by his father's side as a chihuahua. a tea seller.

 I believe there were something like 100,000 people at that rally.